rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/0b-tutorials.md

 nav: true
 ---

+{% capture text %}
+We will stop approving new registrations about an hour before each session.
+Please register in advance of that cutoff so you don't get left out!
+{% endcapture %}
+{% include alert.md text=text color='warning' %}

 All tutorials are hosted on Github at (repo location coming soon).

 Below is a brief description of each tutorial as well as an instructional on how to download and run them on the SCINet Ceres HPC system.